Vernon golf pro tees up mental health funds in Abbotsford - Kelowna Capital News

 Now, Vernon’s Brady Stead (@steady.golf) hopes he can help save lives through the game he loves.

-Stead will host a 12-hour event, the first Steady Golf Teachathon, at the Fraser Valley course where he’s employed as a certified PGA instructor, Ledgeview Golf Course in Abbotsford.
-The event
+Stead will host a 12-hour event, the first Steady Golf Teachathon Sept.
+23, at the Fraser Valley course where he’s employed as a certified PGA instructor, Ledgeview Golf Course in Abbotsford.

 While he helps golfers of all age with their games, the event’s focus is on mental health.